 Robert Bridges, Curator of the Art Museum, earned his MFA in printmaking at WVU.
 Since 2000, he has organized exhibits in the Mesaros Galleries at the College of Creative Arts.
 Among them are the international exhibition “Ceramic Art from the Jingdezhen Ceramic Institute” and two national exhibitions featuring the work of American Modernist Blanche Lazzell, a West Virginia native.
 Bridges is a co-editor of the book Blanche Lazzell, The Life and Work of an American Modernist (2004) from WVU Press.
 Previously, he was a curator in the private sector in Chicago.

-Valerie M. Wright joined the staff as Museum Registrar in January 2010.
+Valerie M. Wright, Museum Registrar and Collection Manager, joined the staff in January 2010.
 She comes to WVU from Brandeis University having worked at the Rose Art Museum as the Collections Manager and Registrar.
 Her educational background includes Museum Studies and collection management-focused internships, including one at Harvard Art Museums in Massachusetts.
 At the Rose Art Museum, Wright managed a contemporary art collection of over 7,000 pieces and the Student Loan collection, coordinated nine exhibitions per year, and also taught undergraduate and graduate student internships.

 J. Bernard Schultz, Director of Education and External Affairs, became a member of the museum staff in July 2011.
 Also a Professor of Art History at WVU since 1977, Dr. Schultz specializes in Italian Renaissance and has been recognized for his outstanding teaching.
 His publications include Art Past/Art Present with David G. Wilkins and Katheryn M. Linduff.
 He is a former Dean of the College of Creative Arts, WVU.